TheCatsYT/FlairAntiCheat/README.md

 ## Our Anti-Cheat system is your game’s guardian against unfair advantages and exploits.

+We’ve designed a strong defense to ensure a level playing field for all players.
+Say goodbye to hackers and cheaters ruining the fun – our Anti-Cheat is here to protect the integrity of your game.

 With our Anti-Cheat, you can focus on creating exciting gameplay, and we’ll handle the rest.
 Let’s keep your game fair, secure, and enjoyable for everyone!

 Protectors: